Hackonautas/malackathon/README.md

 🔗 Accessing the Web App

-Once the frontend and backend are running, navigate to http://localhost:3000 in your browser to access the Reservoir Data Dashboard.
+Once the frontend and backend are running, navigate to http://localhost:3000 in your browser to access Alveus.

 📊 Exploring Reservoir Data